Standard Bathtub Sizes: How to Choose the Best Size for Your Bathroom

 Photo: RobertNyholm / Adobe Stock

-Oval bathtubs are versatile, and they can be either drop-in or freestanding style.
+Oval bathtubs are versatile and can be either drop-in or freestanding style.
 While oval tubs can appear to be larger than standard tubs, they’re only wider, measuring 60 inches in length and up to 41 inches in width.
 Since oval tubs are wider, they can be more difficult to fit into small bathrooms and may not even be an option if your bathroom is medium-sized.

 7. Whirlpool Bathtub